vga101/gaiasky/docs/Performance.rst

 .. figure:: img/lodslider.jpg
   :alt: Levels of Detail slider

-  Levels of detail slider in preferences dialog
+  Draw distance slider in preferences dialog

-The right knob only matters if ``Smooth LOD transitions`` is checked and sets a higher boundary for the angle for the fade-out and fade-in of octant particles.
+Basically, the slider sets the view angle above which a particular octree node (axis aligned cubic volume) is marked as observed and thus its stars are processed and drawn.
+If smooth transitions is checked, there is a fade-in between the angle + 0.4rad and the angle.

-*  Set the knobs to the **right** to lower the draw distance and increase performance.
+*  Set the knob to the **right** to lower the draw distance and increase performance.
-*  Set the knobs to the **left** to higher the draw distance at the expense of performance.
+*  Set the knob to the **left** to higher the draw distance at the expense of performance.

 .. figure:: img/lodoctree.png
   :alt: Octree and levels of detail